olcf/olcf-user-docs/services_and_applications/slate/workloads/deployment.rst

        oc create route edge my-app-route --service=my-app-green --hostname=my-app.apps.<cluster>.ccs.ornl.gov

 #.
-   Browse to your project at my-app.{PROJECT}.apps.granite.ccs.ornl.gov and verify that the v1 version is displayed.
+   Browse to your project at my-app.apps.<cluster>.ccs.ornl.gov and verify that the v1 version is displayed.

 #.
    Edit the route and change the service name to ``my-app-blue``